dequelabs/axe-core/test/integration/rules/README.md

 - `passes` array(optional).
 List of axe-core selectors of nodes that should return as Passes
 - `incomplete` array(optional).
 List of axe-core selectors of nodes that should return as Needs Review

 The JSON file should have at least one of the `violations`, `passes`, or `incomplete` arrays.
-Incomplete results are not listed as the test will fail if any node is found in one of the 3 arrays that is not explicitly listed.
+Inapplicable results are not listed as the test will fail if any node is found in one of the 3 arrays that is not explicitly listed.